Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Have significant activities related to land use in their operations or value chain.

-• Report or intend to report CO₂ removals or carbon capture with geological storage.
+• Report, or wish to report, CO₂ removals or capture with carbon storage.

 • Agricultural and agri-food companies.

-• Companies that purchase or sell large volumes of agricultural commodities.
+• Companies that buy or sell large volumes of agricultural commodities.

 • Bioenergy producers.